lode/jsonapi/README.md

 composer require alsvanzelf/jsonapi
 ```

+The library supports, and is is tested on, php versions 5.6, 7 and 8.

 #### Upgrading from v1

 If you used v1 of this library, see [UPGRADE_1_TO_2.md](/UPGRADE_1_TO_2.md) on how to upgrade.